-September 2021 Intake
+September 2022 Intake

 The Published Admissions Number (PAN) for the Year 7 entry is 300.
-This level has been agreed by the Local Authority.

-As the admission authority, the Governors of the Academy give priority for places to children whose parents/carers have requested a place, using the application form provided by your home local authority and submitted (to the Local Authority) by 31st October 2020.
+As the admission authority, the Governors of the Academy give priority for places to children whose parents/carers have requested a place, using the application form provided by your home local authority and submitted (to the Local Authority) by 31st October 2021.